silviuaavram/silviuaavram/blog/tech/24-10-2024-delivering-the-feature/index.md

 style={{textAlign: "center", display: 'block'}}>The Praetorian Fountain in Palermo.</em>

-_All stages in the software development lifecycle are important, but some some stages are more important than others._
+_All stages in the software development lifecycle are important, but some stages are more important than others._

 There are many important parts of the software development lifecycle.
 It's important to understand a business need, otherwise your feature won't be useful.